nnashwin/test-flask-app/README.md

 $ npm i -g yarn
 ```

-Afterwards, run the yarn install command in the root directory to install all required client side packages.
+Afterwards, run the yarn install command from the root directory of the project to install all required client side packages.

 ```bash
 $ yarn install